 Mario Pecoraro Investigator/CEO Publishes Workers’ Compensation Investigation Book

-Clifton Park, NY…Mario Pecoraro, CEO of Alliance Worldwide Investigative Group, Inc. has published a book called, “The Claim Game – Twenty Best Practices When Managing and Investigating Workers’ Comp Claims.”
+Clifton Park, NY…Mario Pecoraro, CEO of Alliance Risk Group. has published a book called, “The Claim Game – Twenty Best Practices When Managing and Investigating Workers’ Comp Claims.”
 The book, which is available on Amazon.com targets large employers, self-insured employers, insurance carriers, third-party administrators and workers’ comp professionals.
 It provides readers with Best Practices on how to reduce overall risk related to fraudulent workers’ compensation claims.

 Mario wrote The Claim Game because organizations that fail to identify and eliminate fraud are losing hundreds of thousands of dollars – and many don’t even know it.
 This book offers assistance to claims professionals who don’t have the time or resources to spot the red flags that identify fraud.
 The twenty best practices in this book relates to hiring the right employees, engaging in preventative maintenance throughout the life of a claim, determining who should conduct an investigation when a claim is filed and carrying out the investigative process using a variety of tools.

 The introduction of the book touches on Mario’s background working for his parents’ firm.
 Prior to founding Alliance Risk Group, Mario worked for fifteen years as a private investigator in a family-owned firm and conducted in excess of 2,500 hours of field investigative work, skip-tracing, asset investigations and locating missing persons, heirs and witnesses.

 In one of excerpt from the book, Mario writes: